Gyrokinetic equilibria of high temperature superconducting magnetic mirrors: Discussion

 A key parameter in determining fusion power output is the ion confinement time $\tau_p$.
 Several works determine the ion confinement time in a magnetic mirror based on an analytic analysis of the Rosenbluth Fokker-Planck operator, which is to first-order \citep{bing1961end, Baldwin_1977, Fowler_1981, Egedal_Endrizzi_Forest_Fowler_2022}

-where $\kappa \sim 1.0-1.75$, which depends on the form of the source (beam injection angle, energy distribution, Maxwellian vs beam, etc.).
-The coefficient $\kappa$ depends on beam injection angle, injection energy, and ion energy, but is estimated to be $\mathcal{O}(1)$.
+where $\kappa \sim 1.0-1.75$~\citep{bing1961end}, depending on the form of the source (Maxwellian vs beam), beam injection angle, injection energy, and ion temperature, to name a few.
 Both slopes from the linear fits in figure \ref{fig: magnetic field scan and confinement time} from the Maxwellian ($\kappa = 1.05$) and beam ($\kappa = 1.41$) sources are within the range reported in the literature, using the collision frequency from \citet{Francisquez_Bernard_Mandell_Hammett_Hakim_2020} at the midplane.
 These results further corroborate the conclusion that beams have a longer confinement time than a Maxwellian source.